Start Printed Page 55657

 DHS needs these exemptions in order to protect information relating to investigations from disclosure to subjects of investigations and others who could interfere with investigatory material compiled for law enforcement or national security purposes.
 Specifically, the exemptions are required to: preclude subjects of investigations from learning of and exploiting sensitive investigatory material that would interfere with the investigative process; avoid disclosure of investigative techniques; protect sensitive and classified information compiled during the investigation; protect Transportation Security Administration Office of Intelligence and Analysis and other federal agency information; ensure DHS's and other federal agencies' ability to obtain information from third parties and other sources; protect the privacy of third parties; and safeguard Sensitive Security Information pursuant to 49 U.S.C.
 114(r).

-Nonetheless, DHS will examine each request on a case-by-case basis and, after conferring with the appropriate component or agency, may waive applicable exemptions in appropriate circumstances and when it would not appear to interfere with or adversely affect the investigatory purposes of the systems from which the information is recompiled or in which it is contained.
+Nonetheless, DHS will examine each request on a case-by-case basis and, after conferring with the appropriate component or agency, may waive applicable exemptions in appropriate circumstances and when it would not appear to interfere with or adversely affect the investigatory purposes of the Start Printed Page 55659systems from which the information is recompiled or in which it is contained.

 The Privacy Act embodies fair information practice principles in a statutory framework governing the means by which Federal Government agencies collect, maintain, use, and disseminate individuals' records.
 The Privacy Act applies to information that is maintained in a “system of records.”
 A “system of records” is a group of any records under the control of an agency from which information is retrieved by the name of an individual or by some identifying number, symbol, or other identifying particular assigned to the individual.
 In the Privacy Act, an individual is defined to encompass U.S. citizens and lawful permanent residents.
 As a matter of policy, DHS extends administrative Privacy Act protections to all individuals when systems of records maintain information on U.S. citizens, lawful permanent residents, and visitors.
 The Privacy Act allows government agencies to exempt certain records from the access and amendment provisions.
 If an agency claims an exemption, however, it must issue a Notice of Proposed Rulemaking to make clear to the public the reasons why a particular exemption is claimed.